simon202235/zkpool-doc/docs/ZKPool-2.0/technology/moludar-Galactic-Network-overview.md

  *Galactic Oracle nodes*

 1. Task scheduling: This is a complex logic.
 The final task scheduling results are written to the Galactic contract, while intermediate task statuses are stored in the local DB.
 Since task data are huge, which could potentially overload the contract, only the most necessary data are written to the chain.
-    1. Prover statuses are collected to facilitate the task scheduling process.
 2. Task split and aggregation: A task might be divided into multiple smaller subtasks and proved in parallel to increase efficiency.
 3. Proof aggregation: generate a batched proof for a group of proofs
 4. Complex reward calculation can be done off-chain if the default version in the Galactic contract cannot handle it or involves too many steps.